clichepasta/VC-ME/plan.md

  -room.ejs is a html file where the our code will live.
 It will help to pass the variable to the html.

  -ejs embedded javascript, it will help variable from backend to the frontend.

+ -socket.io is used for the asynchronous realtime responses.